agentplug/agenthub/docs/.implementation_design/phase2.5_semantic_progress_tools/core/03_enhanced_agent_wrapper_design.md

             # Execute the method
             result = self.execute(method_name, parameters)

-            # If tools are requested, use them
+            # If agent specified tools to use, apply them
             if use_tools and self.available_tools:
                 result = self._enhance_result_with_tools(result, use_tools)